(FDA) GMP Approved, ISO-9001:2008, ISO-22000:2005 HACCP, "REACH" Pre-registered Kosher & Halal Certified

 Anmol Chemicals Group, established in 1976, is the pioneer manufacturer of Specialty chemicals, Pharmaceutical Excipients, Fragrance & Flavor chemicals in India.
 Anmol Chemicals Group has manufacturing facilities spread across Western India, representatives in Houston Chicago USA and toll manufacturers in China.
 We also have toll manufacturing units for processing chemicals in a few countries around the world.
 We make IP, BP, USP, Ph.
 Eur., FCC or Food Grade, ACS, AR or Analytical Reagent Grade, LR or Laboratory Reagent Grade, Pure and Technical Grades of various chemicals.
 All our items are analyzed to meet the required standards.

-MSDS of Chromium Chloride, Chromic USP Chloride Manufacturers
+Chromium Chloride, Chromic Chloride SDS of USP Manufacturers

 Specifications of Chromium Chloride or Chromic Chloride: